Better Instruction-Following Through Minimum Bayes Risk: MBR Inference

 \subsubsection{Further Comparisons with Best-of-N Decoding}

 As BoN decoding can also leverage LLM judges as a utility metric, we conduct additional experiments to compare its performance against MBR decoding.
 We compare BoN and MBR decoding for five different LLM judges on MT-Bench and report the results in Table \ref{tab:mbr_vs_bon}.
 In addition to Prometheus-2-7B, we also evaluate its larger sibling \textbf{Prometheus-2-8x7B}, as well as \textbf{JudgeLM-7b} and \textbf{JudgeLM-33b} \citep{zhu2023judgelmfinetunedlargelanguage}, which are two judge models finetuned from LLaMA models \citep{touvron2023llamaopenefficientfoundation}.
-We also assess \textbf{Llama3-70b-Instruct} as a zero-shot judge for MBR decoding (see Appendix \ref{sec:appendix_llama_judge} for our prompts).
-All of our chosen judges can act as both reference-free and reference-based judges, allowing us to compare MBR and BoN decoding on a level playing field.\footnote{Because sequence-classifier reward models \citep{stiennon2022learningsummarizehumanfeedback} do not support reference-based evaluation, it is not possible to fairly compare BoN decoding with these methods to MBR.
+We also assess \textbf{Llama-3-8b-Instruct} and \textbf{Llama-3-70b-Instruct} as zero-shot judges for MBR decoding (see Appendix \ref{sec:appendix_llama_judge} for our prompts).
+All chosen judges can act as both reference-free and reference-based judges, allowing us to compare MBR and BoN decoding fairly.\footnote{Because sequence-classifier reward models \citep{stiennon2022learningsummarizehumanfeedback} do not support reference-based evaluation, it is not possible to fairly compare BoN decoding with these methods to MBR.
 We therefore do not discuss this in the main text and report our findings in Appendix \ref{sec:appendix_reward_models} instead.}